anudeeps352/Slidely-AI-backend/README.md

 # Backend (Nodejs+Typescript)

-Clone the repo/folder to any desired folder.Then change directory into backend folder and open any command line editor of choice.
+Clone the repo/folder to any desired folder.Then open any command line editor of choice.

 Ideally one should run "npm build --tsc" but I have provided the build files here itself.